 If you want your customers to stay satisfied and loyal, you should invest in the experience they have with your company.
 Gartner predicts that by 2019, half of organizations will redirect their investments to customer experience innovations.
 Chatbots, AI and CPaaS will be central to that transformation.

-In the video below, Richard Heaps, Head of Product Management for UC&C at Orange Business Services, discusses how AI and automation can improve customer experience.
+In the video below, Richard Heaps, Head of Product Management for UC&C at Orange Business, discusses how AI and automation can improve customer experience.